hdShang/arxiv-daily/docs/cs-AI/2025-09-27/papers/250923338v1-parrot-a-benchmark-for-evaluating-llms-in-cross-system-sql-translati.md

 ---
 layout: default
-title: PARROT: A Benchmark for Evaluating LLMs in Cross-System SQL Translation
+title: "PARROT: A Benchmark for Evaluating LLMs in Cross-System SQL Translation"
 ---

 # PARROT: A Benchmark for Evaluating LLMs in Cross-System SQL Translation